AlaSQL/alasql/README.md

 Version: 0.0.8 Date: November 6, 2014 [Changelog](CHANGELOG.md)

-Alasql - '[à la SQL](http://en.wiktionary.org/wiki/%C3%A0_la)' - is a lightweight client-side in-memory SQL database designed to work in browser and Node.js. alasql.js was written with pure JavaScript and does not use browser WebSQL database.
-Fully functional compact sql server with joins, groups, and transactions support for [66kb only](alasql.min.js).
-Alasql works with all modern versions of browsers (Chrome, Firefox, IE, Safari), Node.js, and mobile iOS and Android.
+Alasql - '[à la SQL](http://en.wiktionary.org/wiki/%C3%A0_la)' - is a lightweight client-side in-memory SQL database designed to work in browser and Node.js.

+* Alasql was written with pure JavaScript and does not use browser WebSQL database.
+* Alasql is fully functional compact sql server with JOINs, GROUPs, and transactions support.
+* Alasql supports ROLLUP(), CUBE() and GROUPING SETS() functions
+* Alasql works with all modern versions of browsers (Chrome, Firefox, IE, Safari), Node.js, and mobile iOS and Android.

 * [Alabase vs. WebSQL](http://jsperf.com/alasql-js-vs-websql)
 * [Alabase vs. SQL.js](http://jsperf.com/sql-js-vs-alasql-js/4)